Sunday Sounds

 Our summer series is put together by world-renowned saxophonist and composer Iain Ballamy, who’s also performing alongside a fantastic lineup of jazz talent.

-Relax with a signature cocktail, a glass of wine, and tempting bar snacks, or enjoy our full bar menu including the Roth Bar roast.
-It’s the perfect way to stretch out your weekend in style.
+Relax with a signature cocktail, a glass of wine, or a pint of beer – it’s the perfect way to stretch out your weekend in style.

 Every Sunday, 4 – 6pm